Pyroto Mountain

-Pyroto Mountain is an online game based on answering trivia and skill-testing questions.
+Pyroto Mountain is an online game based on answering trivia and skill-testing questions, with elements of role-playing games.
 It was originally developed to run as a stand-alone bulletin board system (BBS), later as a BBS door, and more recently as a web application.
+Pyroto Mountain was developed by Tim Campbell of Montreal, Canada.

 History

 Pyroto was originally designed in January 1986 in Turbo Pascal by the late Timothy Campbell of Pinnacle Software in the Montreal suburb Cartierville; Timothy later moved to Mount Royal.
 At the time, it was a complete BBS system that replaced the standard "forums" concept with a similar system hosted in a fantasy setting.
 Users took on the persona of characters climbing the mountain, talking to each other through "spells" as opposed to conventional messaging commands.
 In order to gain access to these spells, the user had to climb the mountain levels by answering trivia questions asked by the various "guardians", the computer itself.
 Players started able to answer only one question a day, and successful answers increased the player's rank, or position on the Mountain.
 Eventually they would grow to gain magical powers, allowing them to interact with other players, notably using the dreaded "REDUCE" command which would send the target down the mountain.

-Tim Campbell (AKA Ed Bear), often appeared at the weekly Get Togethers at a Montreal Downtown bar.
-At the time he drove 'The Meat Wagon', a station wagon that had been used by a butcher for meat deliveries.
-The steering wheel was so sticky, that Ed Bear always wore work gloves when driving it.